Model-free inference on extreme dependence via waiting times: Introduction

-An alternative is the peaks-over-thresholds (PoT) approach \citep {davison1990models, smith1984threshold}, which keeps all those observations $w(\bs x,t)$ that exceed a specified threshold, then treats these observations as realizations of a max-stable process.
-Various ways of thresholding have been proposed, including: keeping observations at times $t$ for which $\max_{i=1}^n w(x_i,t)$ exceeds a pre-specified threshold \citep{rootzen2006multivariate, buishand2008spatial}; fixing a specific component (say, $x_1$) and keeping observations at times $t$ where $w(x_1,t)$ exceeds a threshold \citep{heffernan2004conditional, heffernan2007limit, das2011conditioning, balkema2007high}; and, keeping all observations at times $t$ where some vector norm $\|w(\cdot,t)\|$ exceeds a threshold \citep {coles1991modelling, ballani2011construction}.
+In either approach to max-stable modeling, data must be transformed prior to fitting, either by taking maxima over time windows or selecting only data that exceed a threshold.
+There are several varieties of the latter, including: keeping observations at times $t$ for which $\max_{i=1}^n w(x_i,t)$ exceeds a pre-specified threshold \citep{rootzen2006multivariate, buishand2008spatial}; fixing a specific component (say, $x_1$) and keeping observations at times $t$ where $w(x_1,t)$ exceeds a threshold \citep{heffernan2004conditional, heffernan2007limit, das2011conditioning, balkema2007high}; and, keeping all observations at times $t$ where some vector norm $\|w(\cdot,t)\|$ exceeds a threshold \citep {coles1991modelling, ballani2011construction}.
+In addition, one usually needs to estimate the margins; see \citet[ \S 9.3] {beirlant2006statistics}.
+Fitting is usually performed using approximate likelihood methods.